CharlesAMoss/epic_HairSalon/README.md

 ## Sad Violin Music

-_Due to a 2.5 detour through local mySQL config quirks hell.
+_Due to a 2.5 hour detour through local mySQL config quirks hell.
 You will find that this is not complete.
 I will be resubmitting asap._

 ## To Do